5004-SEA-Fa24-Geeng/lab-activities-ivanlxc/Module08/README.md

 # Module 08 Team Activity  - MVC: Controller

-In this team activity, we will explore the controller component in the Model-View-Controller (MVC) design pattern.
+In this team activity, we will explore the controller component in the Model-view-Controller (MVC) design pattern.
 The controller is the component that manages the interaction between the model and the view.
 It is responsible for processing client input, updating the model, and updating the view.

 ## Grading
 Grades for team activities will be based on attendance and notes.
 You must attend, and as a team you need to generate notes that we can confirm your work.
 Ideally, you upload the notes as a PDF to the team meeting after you build them out.